-A study by Infosecurity Europe revealed that 41% of surveyed IT professionals site rogue employees as the number one security threat.
-Despite this concern, 30% of those same IT professionals admit to not having a policy in place to manage administrator access.
+A study by Infosecurity Europe revealed that 41 percent of surveyed IT professionals site rogue employees as the number one security threat.
+Despite this concern, 30 percent of those same IT professionals admit to not having a policy in place to manage administrator access.

 Your Rights vs. Your Employees’ Rights

 Taking to the official company social feed is not the only way an employee can negatively impact your brand reputation via social media.
 Employee rants, inappropriate behavior, or proprietary information shared with the public via social media can damage public perception of your brand and may require termination or legal action.

 For example, when Wal-Mart employees videotaped themselves throwing iPads around a storage room, a Taco Bell employee licked a stack of taco shells and posted the evidence to Facebook, and a brand new Cisco employee complained that while she’ll get a “fatty paycheck” she’ll hate the commute and the work – all were subsequently fired, with good reason.

 But when American Medical Response (AMR) of Connecticut Teamster Dawnmarie Souza was fired after complaining about a supervisor via Facebook, calling him a “17” (paramedic code for a psychiatric patient) and conversing in a public online setting with several of her coworkers, the National Labor Relations Bureau (NLRB) stepped in.
 It found Souza’s social comments to be protected under her National Labor Relations Act (NLRA) rights, and as a result, the AMR reached a settlement with Souza and the NLRB in February 2011.